-Students will cover a wide range of units including: an introduction to lab skills and safety, cells, photosynthesis, reproduction, interdependence, simple reactions, elements and the periodic table, acids and alkalis, waves and magnetism.
+Students will cover a wide range of units including: an introduction to lab skills and safety, cells, reproduction, simple reactions, acids and alkalis, energy and forces.

 Students begin their KS4 GCSE curriculum, information can be found in the Year 10 and 11 area.